gbhargavv/Drag-and-Sort/README.md

-# Drag-and-Sort
+# drag_and_sort

+A new Flutter project.

+## Getting Started

-This is Flutter application for Drag and Sort list data.
+This project is a for Drag and Sort list data.